Did Jesus command every Christian to help make disciples? For most of my life, I didn’t think so.

 Hey, This Is Do-able!
 Let’s Get Busy!!

-- The church I attend is: Harvest Bible Chapel, located in Maple Grove — a western suburb of Minneapolis, MN.
+- The church I attend is: Vertical Church, located in Maple Grove — a western suburb of Minneapolis, MN.
 The web site includes a map and many details including service time and the many ministries Harvest people are involved in.

 - George Barna is an author and Christian researcher.
 The web site for his company is: Barna Group .
 There you can purchase his books or read “Barna Updates” which summarize the surveys his company has conducted.
 They are eye-opening!